From Student to Tesla Employee: What It’s Like to Get Hired and Work at Tesla After Graduation

 The MEng program provides many useful courses and resources to help students get into their desired industries after college.
 The program offers a Communication for Engineer Leaders course that teaches students valuable communications skills, and services such as career services prepare students for the job search.

-Joanna recalls, “They provided me with another insight of professional study, which was different from my academic study experience before because it is not exam-orientated.
+Joanna recalls, “They provided me with another insight of professional study, which was different from my academic study experience before because it is not exam-oriented.
 What’s more, the staff from Fung Institute are extremely helpful.
 Julie and Jocelyn helped me to get prepared for behavioral questions, Alex spent hours working on improving my presentation performance before the on-site interview at Tesla.”

 They provided me with another insight of professional study, which was different from my academic study experience before.